Bucky24/node-php/README.md

     * application/x-www-form-urlencoded
     * multipart/form-data (this includes nested form data)
 * Any parameters in the query string will be overwritten in the $_REQUEST object by any duplicated keys in the request body.
 I'm not completely sure how PHP/Apache handles this normally.
-* For multipart data, the system will handle files sent with the rest.
-I have only tested it on plaintext files, and do not know if it handles binary.
+* For multipart data, the system will handle files sent.
+It should be able to handle any files.
+It uses the filename to determine the extension for the new file.
-* For files, the system can recognize the following content types:
-    * application/octet-stream
-    * text/csv
 * The server will properly pass through any headers set by the php server to the client (into the $_SERVER variable).
 Headers may not be correctly populated from the client.

 The module only sets the following properties: